Lafayette Blue Springs State Park swimming hole in Florida

 Best Time to Visit

-Spring and early summer (April to June) for lush greenery; fall (October to November) for stunning foliage; winter for peaceful solitude.
+Spring and early summer (April to June) for lush greenery; fall (October to November) for striking foliage; winter for peaceful solitude.

 Difficulty Level